Brunswick County Courthouse Square

 a two-story, gable-roofed rectangular brick building in the Greek Revival style.
 In 1939, a rear brick addition was completed, creating a T-shaped plan.
 The clerk's office is a two-story brick building built in 1893, with rear additions built in 1924 and 1939.
 The library was built in 1941.

-It was listed on the National Register of Historic Places in 1974.
+The complex was listed on the National Register of Historic Places in 1974.
 It is located in the Lawrenceville Historic District.